Casey Jones (Teenage Mutant Ninja Turtles): IDW Comics

 In the TMNT series released by IDW Publishing, Casey is a young college scholarship holder.
-Upon his mother's death by cancer, his father became an alcoholic thug who would vent his daily frustration on his son.
-On one such occasion, Casey was saved from another violent beating by Raphael, who had at that time lived a solitary life as a street vagrant following his mutation (unaware that he had a family searching for him), and the two quickly became fast friends and fellow vigilantes until Raphael was reunited with his family, at which point Casey was introduced to and befriended the other three turtles as well.
+Following his mother's death from cancer, his father, formerly Hun of the Purple Dragons, became an alcoholic thug who would vent his daily frustration on his son.
+On one such occasion, Casey is saved from another violent beating by Raphael, who at this time is living a solitary life as a street vagrant unaware that he has a family searching for him.
+The two quickly become fast friends and fellow vigilantes until Raphael is reunited with his family, at which point Casey meets and befriends the other three turtles as well.
+He later meets April when she becomes his tutor, and introduces her to the turtles.
+After an especially violent beating by his father, Casey comes to live with the turtles, while his father returns to the Purple Dragons.